 To exterminate the Japanese, two methods were used.
 The first was to have three Filipino soldiers ride on the back of the tank.
 As the tank went over a Japanese foxhole, the Filipinos dropped three hand grenades into the foxhole.
 Since the grenades were from WWI, one out of three usually exploded.

 The other method used to kill the Japanese was to park a tank with one track over the foxhole.
-The driver gave the other track power resulting in the tank spinning around and grinding its way down into the foxhole.
-The second method was simple.
-The tank was parked with one track across the foxhole.
-The driver spun the tank on one track.
-The tank dug into the dirt until the Japanese soldiers were dead.
-The tankers slept upwind of their tanks.
+The driver gave the other track power resulting in the tank going around in a circle and grinding its way down into the foxhole.

 The Japanese ordered the POWs to form detachments of 100 men.
 They were marched to the train station and put into small wooden boxcars that were used to haul sugarcane.
 The cars could hold forty men or eight horses and known as, “Forty or Eights.”
 The Japanese packed 100 men into each car.
 Those who died remained standing until the living left the cars at Capas.
 From there, they walked the last miles to Camp O’Donnell.